slowernews/wisdom-tldr/chapters/chapter_3_action.md

 "In the age of infinite leverage, judgement is the most important skill." (...)
 "Clear thinking comes from having time to reflect and pursue your genuine intellectual curiosity." (...)
 "The only part you can’t outsource is judgement." (...)
 "The heart decides.
-The head rationalizes."
+The head rationalizes." (...)
+"If you want to make the wrong decision, ask everyone."
 -- Naval Ravikant*

 > *"It’s a common belief that your first reaction is the most honest, but I disagree.
 Your first reaction is usually outdated.
 Either it’s an answer you came up with long ago and now use instead of thinking, or it’s triggering a knee-jerk emotional response to something that happened long ago."